aroberge/reeborg-world-creation/the-many-different-editors.md

 and, once the world is loaded, by clicking on the **World Info** button.

-### Even more info
+### Even more information

 Let's assume that you have clicked \(once\) on the **World Info** button so that the window/dialog is showing.
 If you click on a grid square in the world, you might see some additional info specific to that location appearing at the bottom of the world info window/dialog.
 For example, with the `"path_explain"` world mentioned above, if you click on a grid square, you should at the very least get the information about which type of background \(grass or gravel\) is present at that location.

 ### Suggestion

 If you have the **World Info** window open, close it.
 Then select one of the worlds that you created in the previous chapter and click on **World Info** to see the information displayed.
 Note how the information about the desired final location and the current robot position and the objects it carries is automatically displayed.
-This type of information is always appended to what your write in the Description editor.
+This type of information is always appended to what you write in the Description editor.

 ### Add your own code